-"I've wanted all my life to be a king, and now I can be," Edwards said before the palace visit.
+"I've wanted all my life to be a said before the palace visit.

-It was, perhaps, the high point in the high life of Edwards, the sharecropper's son who became Louisiana's first Cajun governor and whose womanizing and gam-"Fast Eddie."
+It was, perhaps, the high point sharecropper's son who became fun to kiss mothers."
+Louisiana's first Cajun governor bling earned him the nickname "Fast Eddie."

-The Democrat is now far along on the comeback trail.
-He faces former Ku Klux Klan leader David Duke in Saturday's gubernatorial election.
+The Democrat is now far along publican Dave Treen in 1983. on the comeback trail.
+He faces vid Duke in Saturday's gubernatorial election.

-Born in 1927, Edwards earned a law degree from Louisiana State University at age 21, then served eight years.
+Born in 1927, Edwards earned a law degree from Louisiana State University at age 21, then served on the Crowley City Council for eight years.
 From there he went to the Legislature, then Congress.